 Participants randomly selected to take part in the follow-up evaluation will be contacted once by email.
 If a response is not received within 2 days a follow-up phone call will be placed and the evaluation will be conducted via telephone.
 The expected response rate is 62 percent 2,3.
-If participants do not respond to the email within two business days or follow-up phone call additional respondents will be contacted until a full sample of 14 percent of training participants have responded.
+If participants do not respond to the email within two business days or follow-up phone call additional respondents will be contacted until a full sample of 2 percent of training participants have responded.

-Once both evaluations have been completed by the AHEC Center, the Center will aggregate the results and submit a CE Participant Evaluation Report and a CE Participant Follow-up Evaluation Report annually to HRSA (anticipated 150 responses per year).
+Once both evaluations have been completed by the AHEC Center, the Center will aggregate the results and submit a CE Participant Evaluation Report and a CE Participant Follow-up Evaluation Report to HRSA following each CE offering (anticipated 1,050 responses per year).

 2. Procedures for the Collection of Information

 Data will be collected through Microsoft Word.
 Data collection forms in Word format (Attachment A, Forms 1 and 2) will be provided to AHEC grantees to facilitate the collection and reporting of data.
 Individual AHEC grantee sites will aggregate evaluation and follow-up evaluation data and submit aggregated data to HRSA for compilation and analysis.
-Grantees will be instructed to submit evaluation reports annually.
+Grantees will be instructed to submit evaluation reports following each CE offering.
 HRSA will review evaluation reports and provide error reports to grantees for incorrect or missing data.

 Respondents are asked to respond to similar evaluations for most continuing education offerings provided by AHEC grantees and other continuing education offerors and will be notified about the potential for being contacted for follow-up evaluation at the time of registration for the continuing education offering.